A2Amir/Experimental-Design/README.md

    * External Validity

 * #### Construct Validity
 You want to make sure thet your metrics are aligned with your study's goals, this is **Construct validity**.
-Poor construct validity can come about when an evaluation metric does not actually measure something related to the desired outcome concept.
+Poor construct validity can come about when an evaluation metric does not actually measure something related to the desired outcome.
 Alternatively, it might be that a metric is ill-constructed, such that it does not make clear distinctions on the outcome concept.

 * #### Internal Validity